-This university is the first in the world to combine the study of clinical cases with a 100% online learning system based on repetition, combining a minimum of 8 different elements in each lesson, a real revolution with respect to the mere study and analysis of cases.
+This university is the first in the world to combine case studies with a 100% online learning system based on repetition combining a minimum of 8 different elements in each lesson, which is a real revolution compared to the simple study and analysis of cases.

-Professionals will learn through real cases and by resolving complex situations in simulated learning environments.
+The nurse will learn through real cases and by solving complex situations in simulated learning environments.

 These simulations are developed using state-of-the-art software to facilitate immersive learning.

-Methodology | 47 tech
+Methodology | 49 tech